Documentation

 },

-Note that it declares another block to your blocks list, that in turn declares other blocks below in a list called children:
+Note that it declares another block to your blocks list, which in turn declares other blocks below in a list called children:

 _10